soulcodingmatt/equilibrium/README.md

-# Equilibrium
+# Project Equilibrium

-A Java annotation processor for generating DTOs, transport types, and value container classes.
+A Java annotation processor for generating DTOs, transport types, and other value container classes.

+**Disclaimer:** The project is currently under development.

 ## Description